Face blindness, or prosopagnosia, is a brain disorder. It’s characterized by the inability to recognize or differentiate faces.

 - assess information like age or gender from a set of faces

 The Benton Facial Recognition Test (BFRT) and Warrington Recognition Memory of Faces (RMF) are two tests that physicians may use to evaluate potential face blindness.
-The scores you get on these tests, however, may not be entirely reliable in diagnosing facial blindness outright.
-One study found that irregular scores were not actually consistent with face blindness.
+The scores you get on these tests, however, may not be entirely reliable in diagnosing facial blindness outright. that irregular scores were not actually consistent with face blindness.
 A physician’s opinion is much more valuable.

 There are also plenty of tests that claim to be able to diagnose face blindness online.
 Many of these are not accurate or valid, and you’re better off consulting your physician if you’re concerned.